 4. Increase Worker Productivity with Appreciation

 Staff recognition is a low-cost but high-impact productivity, engagement, and retention mechanism.
-Only 33% of U.S. staff believe they receive praise for their work.
+Only 33% of U.S. staff believe they receive merchandise for their work.

 Recognition could be as simple as a certificate or some time off provided to endorse a worker’s value to the company.